2018 Sweden wildfires

 In the summer of 2018, a large number of wildfires (primarily forest fires) occurred throughout much of Sweden.
 According to the Swedish Civil Contingencies Agency, they are the most serious in the country in modern history.
 The summer was unusually warm and dry, significantly raising the risk of fire.
 Firefighters from multiple countries were involved in fighting the fires.
 Many people were evacuated from their homes, but there were no fatalities.

 Heatwave and cause of fire

 Sweden experienced an unusually long heatwave and had only 13 mm of rain from the beginning of May to late July.
 May 2018 was the warmest May and July 2018 was the warmest July ever recorded in Sweden.
 As of mid-July, temperatures in Scandinavia were more than 10 C-change above normal.

-Several of the fires were started by people using disposable barbecues, though bans on these were in place due to the weather conditions.
+Several of the fires were started by people using disposable barbecues, despite temporary bans on their usage put in place due to the dry weather conditions.
 Some were started by lightning strikes.

 Wildfires also occurred in the neighbouring countries Denmark, Finland and Norway, but no casualties due to wildfires were reported in Scandinavia.